2020PB/police-brutality/all-locations.md

 The driver was charged with attempted murder, assault with intent to cause injury, criminal possession of stolen property, and obstructing government administration.
 The DA's office later downgraded the attempted murder charge to second-degree assault.

-tags: beat, property-destruction, arrest, baton, kick
+tags: beat, property-destruction, arrest, baton, kick, protestor

 id: ny-newyorkcity-36